Introduction to Facial Fat Transfer

 Under-eye hollows

-Fat transfer is highly effective in treating under-eye hollows.
+A facial fat graft is highly effective in treating under-eye hollows.
 Before starting the procedure, the surgeon injects a local anaesthetic into the area around the eyes to prevent any discomfort during the operation.

 Naso-labial folds